OlivierLD/ROB/raspberry-sailor/Swing/Deviation-Tool/README.md

 In this example, we're using a web UI.
 The calculations are thus implemented in JavaScript.
 Any other language can do the same (Java, C, Python, etc).

+> _Note_:
+> - The file `deviation.tool.html` is obviously a Web interface for this problem.
+> - There is also a Jupyter Notebook `LogfileToDeviation.ipynb` showing how to do it in Java.

 ## How it works
 The generic format of a deviation curve is
 ```